 image from Stuart B at Creative Commons

 Asthma is a chronic lung disease that affects hundreds of millions of people—estimates are between 223 and 334 million worldwide.1 Asthma can cause substantial burden to people, often leading to a reduced quality of life due to both physical effects and also psychological and social effects.
 Environment plays a significant role in both the development of asthma and as triggers of asthma episodes, sometimes called asthma attacks.

 Asthma has a global distribution with a relatively higher burden of disease in Australia

 and New Zealand, some countries in Africa, the Middle East and South America, and northwestern Europe.
 A 2014 report concluded that asthma symptoms became more common in children from 1993 to 2003 in many low- and middle-income countries which previously had low levels.
-However, in most countries where the rates are highest, the prevalence of asthma changed little and even declined in a few countries.3
+However, in most countries where the rates are highest, the prevalence of asthma changed little and even declined in a few countries.4

-In the United States, about 24 million people, including about one in eleven children, are affected.4 Asthma was estimated to cost the US about $56 billion in medical costs, lost school and work days, and early deaths in 2007.5 According to the American Lung Association, asthma is one of the most common chronic disorders in childhood and a leading cause of hospitalization in children, as well as one of the leading causes of school absenteeism.6
+In the United States, about 24 million people, including about one in ten children, are affected.5 Researchers estimated that in 2007 asthma cost the US about $56 billion in medical expsneses, lost school and work days, and early deaths.6 According to the American Lung Association, asthma is one of the most common chronic disorders in childhood and a leading cause of hospitalization in children, as well as one of the leading causes of school absenteeism.7

-Rates of asthma in the US are increasing, according to a 2012 report from the National Center for Health Statistics.8 In 2014, asthma affected 7.7 percent of the US population, about 24 million people.
+Rates of asthma in the US are increasing, according to a 2012 report from the National Center for Health Statistics.9 In 2014, asthma affected 7.7 percent of the US population, about 24 million people.
 The rates were higher among children under 18 overall (8.6 percent) than in adults (7.4 percent).
-Females (9 percent) in the US experience asthma at greater rates than males (6.3 percent).9
+Females (9 percent) in the US experience asthma at greater rates than males (6.3 percent).10